-The following are the most common symptoms of alcoholic hepatitis.
+A typical attack of cholecystitis usually lasts two to three days.
+The following are the most common symptoms of gallstones.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 - jaundice - yellowing of the skin and eyes.

-The symptoms of alcoholic hepatitis may resemble other medical conditions or problems.
+The symptoms of cholecystitis may resemble other medical conditions or problems.
 Always consult your physician for a diagnosis.

-In addition to complete medical history and physical examination, diagnostic procedures for alcoholic hepatitis may include the following:
+In addition to a complete medical history and medical examination, diagnostic procedures for cholecystitis may include the following:

 - ultrasound (Also called sonography.) - a diagnostic imaging technique which uses high-frequency sound waves to create an image of the internal organs.
 Ultrasounds are used to view internal organs of the abdomen such as the liver spleen, and kidneys and to assess blood flow through various vessels.

-Specific treatment for alcoholic hepatitis will be determined by your physician based on:
+Specific treatment for cholecystitis will be determined by your physician based on: